What do YOU want?

 Find An Involved Breeder

-A breeder that is a member and volunteer of their local and national clubs, is typically a breeder that wants to be Babeconnected to the GWP enthusiast community.
+A breeder that is a member and volunteer of their local and national clubs, is typically a breeder that wants to be connected to the GWP enthusiast community.
 By doing so, they stay on the brink of breed education and activities.
 Attend events your Local Club is offering, and to really enjoy a treat, attend the annual GWPCA National Events where GWP enthusiasts from all over the World gather each year for education, camaraderie, and to participate or watch some of the top GWPs in the country compete in show, field, and obedience events.